David Devine (director): Film career

 A further six films were made back in Czechia and Slovakia, as well as the castle owned by Desmond Guinness in Dublin, Ireland.
 Devine also rented the entire piazza in Feltre, Italy for his film Leonardo: A Dream of Flight.
 His next film Galileo: On the Shoulders of Giants was filmed in the castle of Monselice, the Padova Anatomical theatre—the first medical theatre to teach dissection built in 1596 and the Doge's Palace, Venice.
 Sales continued worldwide and the films were licensed again in Canada by YTV and subsequently TVO, TFO and Radio Canada.
 By this time, broadcast sales crossed over the 90 country mark.
 In all, Devine's HBO Original films utilized locations in 6 countries comprising 5 palaces and 10 castles.

-Seeking to expand sales and distribution of the children’s films, Devine Distribution was formed to distribute directly to Canadian and U.S. parents and their children, Canadian schools and libraries and U.S. schools and libraries.
+Seeking to expand sales and distribution of the children's films, Devine Distribution was formed to distribute directly to Canadian and U.S. parents and their children, Canadian schools and libraries and U.S. schools and libraries.
 Over 1,000,000 DVDs have been sold directly to US and Canadian teachers and librarians.

 Devine produced and directed the family feature film aimed at the 4-7 year olds, Bailey's Billion$.
-The film had a theatrical debut in Canada, the USA and Russia and has sold 450,000 DVD copies.
+The film had a theatrical debut in Canada, the US and Russia and has sold 450,000 DVD copies.
 It is currently being broadcast on television in 24 foreign countries and is a consistent VOD entertainment on Canadian Specialty Channels.

 David acted as Executive Producer to the prime time dramatic mini-series, Across the River to Motor City for Educated Pictures.
 It was shown in prime time in Canada for the CHUM Group.
 It was nominated for 7 Gemini Awards including best mini-series.
 Also in 2008, Devine Distribution bought the rights to a 4 DVD collection on the history of music starring and hosted by Wynton Marsalis called Marsalis on Music.